mauget/rjsf-demo/README.md

 2. yarn (e.g. 1.22.5 )

 You will need Docker, as well, to run a REST server of test persons.

+The service image is on DockerHub at `mauget/persons`.

+`docker run --name person-service --rm -p 3004:3000 mauget/person-service:latest`

+The REST service GET root is `/persons`, the port is `3004`.
+This rjsf demo project assumes that serivce is running as reacable.

 ### Installation

 The package.json specifies read-json-schema-form -`@rjsf/core`,
-our chosen them, and material-ui theme - `@material-ui/core`, with `@material-ui/icons.`
+our chosen them, and material-ui theme — `@material-ui/core`, with `@material-ui/icons.`

 The project uses the airbnb eslint style guide as well.
 This